Keratosis Pilaris

 • Moisturizing.
 Keeping the skin well-moisturized can help to soften the bumps and make them less noticeable.

 • Exfoliating.
-Using a mild exfoliator can help to remove dead skin cells and clear the pores.
+A mild exfoliator can help remove dead skin cells and clear the pores.

 • Topical medications.
-There are a number of topical medications with ‘keratolytic properties’ that can help to treat KP, such as salicylic acid, urea, and retinoids - in the first instance you may wish to trial Ucerin (Ucerax) which is available over the counter.
+There are several topical medications with ‘keratolytic properties’ that can help to treat KP, such as salicylic acid, urea, and retinoids - in the first instance, you may wish to trial Ucerin (Ucerax) which is available over the counter.

 Here are some additional tips for managing KP in children: